pulumi/docs/pulumi-hugo/themes/default/content/blog/managing-aws-credentials-on-cicd-part-1/index.md

 Providing AWS access keys to any system is dangerous because of the risk that a bad actor could acquire those keys to do something nefarious.
 Even if you do trust your CI/CD service provider to store these credentials properly, the keys could be inadvertently exposed in debugging output, system logs, or some other place they could be disclosed.

 However, if you want to automate changes to your AWS infrastructure from a 3rd party CI/CD service, you must provide those credentials.
+The next step is to take the credentials for the IAM user we created earlier, and enter those into your CI/CD system so that they are available during the next build.
 Here is where security best practices come into play.

 If we do need to provide credentials to a 3rd party, rather than hoping it will be 100% secure forever (which is impossible), we can instead make those credentials volatile.
 If we regularly invalidate and rotate the credentials given supplied to CI/CD system, we can dramatically reduce the impact of any accidental disclosure.
 Since even if the IAM User’s credentials were leaked, by the time they were discovered and used, they would no longer be valid.
 We’ll go into how to manage key rotation shortly.